 The advice also says when cleaning you should use your usual household products, like detergents and bleach, as these will be very effective at getting rid of the virus on surfaces.
 Clean frequently touched surfaces.

 For more information, read the government’s stay at home guidance for people with confirmed or possible coronavirus (COVID-19) infection.

 Community Recycling Centres

-Store at home any items you would normally take to a centre until they re-open, please don’t put them in your bins.
+Please store all other items you would normally take to a CRC at home until they can accept a wider range of materials, please don’t put them in your bins or have bonfires.